Pogobot: an Open-Source, Low-Cost Robot for Swarm Robotics and Programmable Active Matter

-Several hardware extensions are shown in Figure~\ref{fig:extensions}.
-These extensions further broaden Pogobots' applicability: \begin{itemize} \item \textbf{Pogoremote:} a dedicated board used to send signals to Pogobots through Infrared communication.
+\textbf{Pogoremote:} a dedicated board used to send signals to Pogobots through Infrared communication.
 The Pogoremote is connected through a cable to a nearby computer, so that the experimenter can send commands or programs to Pogobots.
-It comes in two flavours: \begin{itemize} \item \textbf{Pogoshower}: 100mm diameter device with 10 IR emitters that can be manipulated by hand to program Pogobots simultaneously within a directed cone within a range of approx.~50~cm.
-It can also be used to send user-defined signals to the Pogobots in range (e.g., to start or stop an experiment); \item \textbf{Pogowall}: IR-emitting wall, which consists of a LED strip attached to a physical wall, that can transmit messages to nearby Pogobots.
+The Pogoremote also comes in the form of a \textbf{Pogoshower}, a 100mm diameter device with 10 IR emitters that can be manipulated by hand to program Pogobots simultaneously within a directed cone within a range of approx.~50~cm.
+It can also be used to send user-defined signals to the Pogobots in range (e.g., to start or stop an experiment).

+\textbf{Pogowall}: an IR-emitting wall, which consists of a LED strip attached to a physical wall, that can transmit messages to nearby Pogobots.
 In its simplest form, a Pogowall continuously broadcasts a signal that reveals its presence to nearby robots.
 A wall identifier can be included in the signal, so that Pogobots can distinguish walls from one another.
-Pogowalls can also be used to perform mass programming of nearby robots. \end{itemize} \item \textbf{Pogocharger}: An efficient, scalable charging solution.
+Pogowalls can also be used to perform mass programming of nearby robots, as each is actually embedding a Pogoremote board.

+\textbf{Pogocharger}: An efficient, scalable charging solution.
 Each Pogocharger is able to charge up to 9 robots in less than~2~hours.
-Pogochargers can be stacked on one another to minimize space requirement. \item \textbf{Pogobjects}: Both static and movable objects are equipped with IR communication, allowing dynamic interaction experiments, such as obstacle avoidance, object pushing, and collective transport.
-Technically, a Pogobject embeds a stand-alone Pogoremote and IR LEDs for interacting with nearby robots. \end{itemize}
+Pogochargers can be stacked on one another to minimize space requirement.

+\textbf{Pogobject}: Both static and movable objects are equipped with IR communication, allowing dynamic interaction experiments, such as obstacle avoidance, object pushing, and collective transport.